 - Profitable traders make mistakes

-Despite having been profitable for almost 4 years now, I still make A LOT of mistakes.
+Despite having been profitable for several years, I still make A LOT of mistakes.

 I took MANY trades I shouldn’t have taken, basically overtrading.

 I sold many winners before a proper sell signal, often getting scared either by the size of my paper profits, or the general market.

 - Win/loss ratio is important, but not as important as letting winners run and cutting losers short